Sales training: 5 points of attention when training the sales team

 This is the simplest data to obtain: just ask the salespeople if they were satisfied with the training provided.
 This can be done in person, informally, or a little more elaborated, with a small virtual questionnaire (you can use Google Forms, for example).

-The advantage of the more elaborate survey is that you can access and store the answers, which can provide valuable insights for upcoming trainings.
+The advantage of the more elaborate survey is that you can access and store the answers, which can provide valuable insights for upcoming training.
 Include questions like:

 - What did you think of the professional who provided the training?